reer-ide/rhino_mcp/README.md

 - `get_rhino_objects_with_metadata(filters, metadata_fields)`: Get detailed information about objects in the scene with their metadata, with optional filtering
 - `capture_rhino_viewport(layer, show_annotations, max_size)`: Capture the viewport with optional annotations and layer filtering
 - `get_rhino_selected_objects(include_lights, include_grips)`: Get information about objects currently selected in the Rhino viewport
+- `look_up_RhinoScriptSyntax(function_name)`: Look up documentation for a RhinoScriptSyntax function directly from the Rhino3D developer website

 ### Example Commands